All Products

 • Parameters

 • value: Required.
-The value to be compared.
+The value to compare.

 • _condition: Required.
-The condition to be evaluated.
+The condition to evaluate.

 • result: Required.
-The value to be returned.
+The return value.

 • Return value